Fancy Photo Lenses: Do You Really Need Stabilisation, Coatings, and Focusing Motors?

 A sign zoomed to 1:1 with IS off (left) and IS on (right) / David Bode

 This one was photographed at 1/50 of a second, and on the left you can see there’s definite motion blur.
 The image on the right has the same shutter speed but with image stabilisation turned on, and it’s hard to see any signs of camera shake at all in this image.
-It’s a good image to compare because it has some very and sharp , so it’s easier to see any tiny amounts of motion blur.
+It’s a good image to compare because it has some very high contrast and sharp lines, so it’s easier to see any tiny amounts of motion blur.

 You can see what a dramatic effect IS can have on your images.
 It won’t stop motion entirely, because things in motion are not going to be affected by image stabilisation; what will be affected is your own camera’s movement, especially when shooting handheld.